 – one noted the absence of Old Testament sacrificial texts; another noted the absence of prophetic texts like Micah 6:8; others noted the absence of gospel texts like Mark 10:45 and Luke 18:18-22.
 Given the limited time and particular focus of the workshop, I had selected Scriptures that illustrated the three major views of the atonement, but it was good to reference these and other texts to remind us that the discussion of atonement is much broader than these three major views.

 – some wondered whether certain views were particularly western or Protestant or evangelical, or why one might be more current at a particular time of history than another; one pointed out that these three views do not seem to relate well to the indigenous worldview of harmony/wholeness.

 – some had resources to suggest, like Rene Girard’s work on scapegoating, Tom Yoder Neufeld’s Killing Enmity, J. Denny Weaver’s The Nonviolent Atonement.

 These are just a few of the highlights, and there were many more comments.
 Thank you to everyone for the stimulating discussion!

 In some circles, talking about atonement has led to division and conflict, as some hold up one view over against another, and even part ways over it—quite the opposite of the “at-one-ment” we might envision.
 Thankfully, all of the participants in my workshops seemed quite collegial.

-Your turn: For those looking for spiritual practice, this post might seem overly long and like too much theology.
-But given the breadth of the atonement, this is a very brief treatment, and theology does shape practice.
-So if you’ve stuck with me this far, what do you think?
+Writing/Reflection Prompt: Given the breadth of the atonement, this is a very brief treatment, but what do you think?
 Do the different views of atonement make a difference to you?